vladlpavlov/Pythagoras/README.md

 </div>

 # Pythagoras
-## Advanced Meta Algorithms for Data Scientists
+## Advanced Meta-Algorithms for Data Scientists

 ### What Is It?